publicdocs/uscode/assets/md/titles/usc12/us/usc/t12/ch13/m__us_usc_t12_s1701q.md

         (2) a description of the assistance the applicant seeks under this section;

-        (3) a description of the resources that are expected to be made available in compliance with subsection (h) of this section;
+        (3) a description of the resources that are expected to be made available in compliance with subsection (h);

         (4) a description of (A) the category or categories of elderly persons the housing is intended to serve; (B) the supportive services, if any, to be provided to the persons occupying such housing; (C) the manner in which such services will be provided to such persons, including, in the case of frail elderly persons, evidence of such residential supervision as the Secretary determines is necessary to facilitate the adequate provision of such services; and (D) the public or private sources of assistance that can reasonably be expected to fund or provide such services;